J-Bloh/BackendDeveloperTask/README.md

 --How to start application

-First clone repo, navigate to BackendDeveloperTask folder with terminal and install all dependencies with npm install command.
-To start application write nodemon start.js in console BackendDeveloperTask folder.
+First clone repo.
+Open BackendDeveloperTask folder in command prompt and install all dependencies with npm install command.
+To start application write nodemon start.js.